-a report on the recent advances in Virtual Human (VH) technologies as potential responses to the hurdles identified earlier.
-There is a short review of common pedagogies to assist those not entirely familiar with them, along with a discussion of metrics.
-Current research in the virtual human field is covered, focusing on USC work.
-Then there is a section on applying these capabilities to the issue at hand.
+Then there is a report on the recent advances in Virtual Human (VH) technologies as potential responses to the hurdles identified earlier.
+There is a short review of common applicable pedagogies to assist those less familiar with them.
+This paper will use the term “pedagogy” as meaning the art and science of teaching, inclusive of the less familiar, but perhaps more DoD-germane term for teaching adults: “andragogy."
+Then there is a section on applying these capabilities to the issue at hand, along with a discussion of metrics.
 That process is discussed and conclusions are advanced, along with issues to be addressed in the future.
-This paper will use the term “pedagogy” as meaning the art and science of teaching, inclusive of the less familiar, but perhaps more DoD-germane term for teaching adults: “andragogy"